 The Des Moines Golden K Kiwanis Club financially supports Capitol View Elementary School and Findley Elementary School in Des Moines and works with students at both schools.
+Since the 1997-1998 school year, the club has contributed approximately $250,000 to both schools and children in general, excluding money given to the district and national foundations.
+Between 1997-1998 and 2017-2018 alone, the club contributed $24,985,08 to Findley Elementary School, $22,135.06 to Capitol View Elementary School, $69,497.62 to the YMCA summer camp and $23,511 to the YMCA environmental program for a total of $140,128.76.
 For more information about Capitol View Elementary School, go to https://capitolview.dmschools.org.
 For more information about Findley Elementary School, go to https://findley.dmschools.org.

 Honoring students in spring 2025